tdewin/best-practices-guide/job_configuration/deduplication_and_compression.md

 ### When to use it?

-Veeam deduplication should be enabled in almost all cases.
-Especially when backing up to deduplication devices, enabling in-line deduplication in Veeam significantly increases restore performance.
+Veeam deduplication should be enabled in almost all cases, _except_ when backing up to deduplication devices.
+Disabling in-line deduplication in such cases significantly increases restore performance.

 However, there are a few special cases where a user might consider disabling this option: